Jrayp/Moku/README.md

 }
 ```

-Where the `number` value should correspond to that tiles tile sheet image id (In the above example, the tilesheets first image would be a wall, and so on).
-When working with auto-tiles, it is important you use the correct image id.
-This is explained in the auto-tiling section, below.
+Where the `number` value should correspond to that tiles tile sheet base image id (In the above example, the tilesheets first image would be a wall, and so on).
+The base image is the _first image corresponding to that tile type_.
+So in the case of auto-tiles, it is important to use the correct image id.
+This is explained in depth, in the auto-tile guide below.

-**NOTE: Your Moku maps cells should generally only have moku_id values that are also found in your moku_ids table!**
+**NOTE: Your Moku map cells should generally only have moku_id values that are also found in your moku_ids table!**

-That is, given the above set of Moku id's, no cell in a moku map should have `moku_id` other than 1, 2 or 3.
+For example, given the above set of Moku id's, no cell in your moku map would have `moku_id` other than 1, 2 or 3.

-By the way, it may also be good practice to keep a reference of the `moku_ids` table on your moku map: `my_moku_map.moku_ids = moku_ids`.
+By the way, I recommend making it convention to keep a reference of the `moku_ids` table on your moku map as such: `my_moku_map.moku_ids = moku_ids`, and to religiously use it as a way for setting Moku id's:

-This allows one to easily and safely change Moku id's as such:

 ```lua
 -- Moku cells are accessable using indexers